SecUSo/privacy-friendly-pin-mnemonic/README.md

-## Privacy Friendly App Example
+## Privacy Friendly PIN Mnemonic

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
+Privacy Friendly PIN Mnenomic is an Android application which can provide strategies to memorize a 4-digit PIN.
+Therefore it determines whether the PIN forms a T9-word, underlies a mathematical rule or forms a date or year.

+It does not use any permission, as the app can provide its full functionality without the usage of permissions.
+It also does neither include advertisement nor tracking mechanisms.
+As a plus taking screenshots of the app is programmatically disabled so that it is not possible to take a screenshot of the entered PIN.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation